minio/docs/source/reference/minio-mc/mc-rm.rst

 .. start-mc-rm-desc

-The :mc:`mc rm` command removes objects from a bucket on a MinIO deployment.
+The :mc:`mc rm` command :ref:`removes objects <minio-object-delete>` from a bucket on a MinIO deployment.
 To completely remove a bucket, use :mc:`mc rb` instead.

 .. end-mc-rm-desc

 You can also use :mc:`mc rm` against the local filesystem to produce similar results to the ``rm`` commandline tool.

+For more information on how MinIO performs ``DELETE`` actions on objects, see :ref:`minio-object-delete`.

 .. important::